1880-1909

 Early days - a fluid community:

 A Jewish presence seems to have existed in Vryburg from the outset.
 Charles Sonnenberg and Samson Solomon were part of the Warren Party.
 It however took several years for local Jews to coalesce as a community.
-The pioneer families included surnames like, Sonnenberg, Rosenblatt, Solomon, Isaacs, Abrahams, Blum, Abt, Klisser, Hammerschlag and Blumgart.
+As set out in the section on Early Jewish Settlers, the pioneer families included surnames like, Sonnenberg, Rosenblatt, Solomon, Isaacs, Abrahams, Blum, Abt, Klisser, Hammerschlag and Blumgart.
 They were mainly German Jews or Anglo Jews (Solomon) and Dutch Jews (Klisser) who came to Kimberley and then ventured Northwards as the railways moved to Rhodesia.
 Cecil John Rhodes, minerals and colonial expansion provided a tailwind for Jewish migration.
 The German Jews were the most prominent and often inter-connected through commerce (Solomon Stores) and marriage.
 The Hammerschlag family, for example, were pioneers and Herman was born in Vryburg in June 1892.
 Max Hammerschlag married, Josephine, daughter of Herman Rosenblatt.
+I will elaborate on the complicated familial connections of the German Jews.

 There were however a few Litvak Jews at the outset.
 One Jewish Pioneer in the area and probably the first Jew to assimilate in Vryburg was Philip Jacobson.
 He married Lea Magdelena van Rooyen in 1889 and he is listed as a trader.
 A year later he was naturalized in Willowmore and is listed as a storekeeper.
 We learn from his naturalization documents that he arrived four years before and that he was from Shavel.
 He was naturalized along with another Jew - Lipman Freedman.
-He later moved to the Transvaal and settled near Schweitzer Reinke.
-There was also Morris Silverman, who owned the Grand Hotel from 1901 to 1906.
-He was a Lithuanian Jew.
+Jacobson later moved to the Transvaal and settled near Schweitzer Reinke.
+There was also Maurice (Morris) Silverman, who owned the Grand Hotel from 1901 to 1906.
+He was a Lithuanian Jew and was naturalised in Vryburg.

-Paul Cheifitz confirms that the following Jews were also naturalized in Vryburg between 1896 and 1905: Max Sonnenberg (German), Joseph Abe Bein (watchmaker), Max Seligmann, Ludwig Salomon (a German Jew who fled from the Transvaal), Pinkus Goldberg (tailor) and Moses Lemkus (shoemaker).
-Lemkus, also from Talsen, was aged 32 when he applied for citizenship on 28 July 1905.
+Paul Cheifitz confirms that the following Jews were also naturalized in Vryburg between 1896 and 1905: Max Sonnenberg (German), Joseph Abe Bein (a Polish watchmaker), Max Seligmann (German), Ludwig Salomon (a German Jew who fled from the Transvaal), Pinkus Goldberg (a Polish tailor) and Moses Lemkus (shoemaker).
+Lemkus, from Talsen, was aged 32 when he applied for citizenship on 28 July 1905.
 He had been in the Colony for two years and Vryburg for 8 months.

 According to Ludwig Solomon's death certificate (1926) he died in Vryburg and married Annie Church.
 He is not buried in the Jewish Cemetery as he had married out.
 Pincus Goldberg was naturalized in Vryburg in 1904 and Anney Garnett found two of his adverts in the Northern News.
 Curiously, there was also an advert for an A. Goldberg.
 I presume his brother.
 From another item Anney Garnett found in the Norther News in 1905 we glean that Ludwig Salomon owned the Vryburg Hotel.
-Another early Vryburg Jew was Solomon Maurice Redhouse (1902), who is listed amongst the membership of the Local Free Mason Lodge.
+Another early Vryburg Jew was Solomon Maurice Redhouse (1902), who is listed as a member of the Local Free Mason Lodge.
+The Redhouse family were form Lithuania.

 In Milton Shain's seminal book, Jewry and Cape Society: The Origins and Activities of the Jewish Board of Deputies for the Cape Colony (1983, p.
 15), he refers to a journalist Louis Lionel Goldsmid who was a pioneer in print media.
 In 1902 he launched the first South African Jewish newspaper.
 He spent time in Vryburg and Mafikeng and it seems he was involved in the Bechuanaland News.
 He married Isabel Ada Solomon - the daughter of Edward Solomon and Isabella Frances in 1906 in Johannesburg, hence we presume he was in Bechuanaland around 1900.
 Isabel Ada Goldsmid passed away in 1910.

 Unlike the German Jewish families, notably Sonnenberg and Rosenberg, very few of these East European Jews seemed to have spent a sustained time in Vryburg.
+Most of the German Jews were employed by or in business with Solomon Stores.
 It seems unlikely that there was an organized community till sometime around 1900.
-As I will argue later, the consecration of a Jewish cemetry in 1905 is the culmination of a process of organizational incorporation that would have started some time before that.
+This assertion is based on the consecration of a Jewish cemetery in 1905.
+Such an effort would represent the culmination of a process of organizational incorporation that would have started some time prior.

 We also have the death certificate for William Klisser who passed away in July 1917 in Vryburg.
 William is credited with a Vryburg photo taken of Cecil John Rhodes in 1890.
 There is also a reference to a Henry Klisser who in 1902 married Hilda Ethel Lollie Decent in Vryburg in 1902.
 William's wife Emily Klisser passed away in Vryburg in September 1906.
 Both Klisser's who reached Vryburg seem to have married out.
 The connection between the two is not clear.
 The Klisser's are a Dutch Jewish family and numerous members emigrated to South Africa and Australia.
 William was the son of Mark Klisser who was very much involved in the Cape Town Jewish community (Herrman, p.
 247 & Abrahams, p.
 22).
 Another Klisser who shaped Kimberley and its community was Bernard Klisser.
 Amsterdam born, Bernard Klisser died a bachelor (Rosenthal, p.
 114).

 The Jewish Life in the Country Communities Study (Volume II), by SA Friends of Beit Hatfutsot includes a Halse family.
 I have found reference to a Walter Halse who arrived in Vryburg in 1897.
 There was also a Fred Halse.
 It unlikely that they were Jewish.
-The reason why the Halse family are incorrecly listed as Jews in this study is that they supported Jewish causes.
+The reason why the Halse family are incorrectly listed as Jews in this study is that they supported Jewish causes.
+This also holds for names like Crosbie, Bruhus, Goodwin and Fletcher.

 There also is reference to a 1910 appeal against a conviction by an Israel Lipshitz.
 Sometime in June 1909 Israel Lipschitz who was in Lichtenburg Transvaal acquired a horse, a gig and harnesses which he was to sell.
 He however disappeared without paying for the goods and was arrested at Vryburg about a month later (9th July 1909) and returned to Lichtenburg where he was charged.
 From the case material we learn that his alias was Mark Liefman and he is described as a “male jew speculator” and charged with the crime of “theft by means of false pretences.”
 Fortunately, Lipschitz was discharged and returned to Vryburg.
 In 1910 a warrant was issued to re-arrest Lipschitz and he contested this warrant, hence the subsequent case in Cape Town challenging the arrest warrant.

 Brothers Jos Smollan and Solomon Smollan acquired the Grand Hotel from Morris Silverman in 1906.
-They owned it until 1917 and were early members of the community.
+They owned the hotel until 1917 and were early members of the community.
 They came from Lazdijai in Lithuania.
 Leah Smollan (nee Edelstein) who was married to Solomon, passed away in 1917.
 Their older half-brother, Harris, was also seemingly in Vryburg, as his last will and testament was prepared in the town.
 Later, his son David Smollan came to Vryburg and played a major life in local affairs and sport.
+Another important figure who arrived sometime before 1910 was Abraham Leibowitz, who would change his name in early 1910 to Abe Lax.

 The wider district: